hienhuynhgravityglobal/tool-check-link/README.md

 1. The frontend sends a request to the local server
 2. The server fetches the target website or XML sitemap using axios
 3. The server automatically detects if the content is HTML or XML
-4. For HTML: JavaScript parses the content and categorizes all links
+4. For HTML: JavaScript parses the content and categorizes all links based on location
 5. For XML: The server parses the XML structure and extracts all URLs
 6. The tool displays the appropriate results based on content type
+7. Results can be exported to Excel or CSV format for further analysis

-## Technical Details
+## Browser Compatibility

-- Frontend: HTML, CSS, and JavaScript
-- Backend: Node.js with Express, Axios, CORS middleware, and xml2js for XML parsing
-- The server acts as a proxy to bypass CORS restrictions
 - Works with most modern browsers with JavaScript enabled
+- Requires browser support for ES6 features
+- Compatible with Chrome, Firefox, Edge, and Safari